harryjackson/cool/README.md

 2. Debugging should be builtin ie the ability to call "BREAK" in Casm and have a debugger appear on a port number that can then be queried.
 3. Events/Signals.
 These should be native.
-Not sure what this means yet but it should be easy to implement events loops etc in the Frontend.
+Not sure what this means yet but it should be easy to implement event loops etc in the Frontend.
 I'd also like to add things like events on functions etc.
 4. Garbage collection?
 Is there any benefit to supporting both explicit and implicit garbage collection?
 Garbage collection is a massive topic and I've found some great reading on it?
 5. Tail Calls.
 This is not easy in C but doable.
 Not having tail calls will make it hard to support functional languages.
-Note, I've already made our stack a list of stack frames as opposed to a fixed block of memory to help with things like this.
+Note, I've already made our stack a linked list of stack frames as opposed to a fixed block of memory to help with things like this.
 6. Benchmarkingi/Profiling.
 While I've read a lot of material saying that performance is not something to worry about when designing a language it's how almost all language get ranked.
-7. Testing.
-Testing should also be builtin.
+7. Testing should also be builtin.
 I like how golang does it.
 8. Support a REPL?
 9. Compile Casm to C
 10. Error handling?
 Open question.
 I think this is probably the single hardest thing to get right because there is no correct way to do it.
 Exceptions suck, passing errors around suck.
+11. JIT go native.
+Compiling to C would be where I'd start and then work from there.

 Garbage collection is tough and I think I could spend years on it.
 I don't think I'll be able to work on any serious garbage collector so I might